Ophiase/Oracle-Consensus/documentation/README.md

 Each oracle will have a probability of $p_k$ to follow $\mu_k$.
 Mathematicaly :
 - $w \sim Mult(1, p)$ ie. $w$ is a discrete random variable of law $p$
 - $f(x) \sim \sum^K_k \mathcal{N}(e_k, \sigma_k) \times \mathbb{1}_w$ if $\mu_k$ are gaussians

+Example :
+- Multiple sources of informations that converge to different pole.
+    - Question: how should we interprate this case ?
+        - Take the biggest pole ?
+        - Average of all poles ?

+Currently, we do not provid an algorithm for this specific modelization.

 ## Failing Oracle